FreddieK/FreddieK.github.io/_posts/2018-06-10-accessing-Kaggle-from-SageMaker-instance.md

 ---
 - Generate API key in Kaggle UI and upload to your root folder via web interface.
 - Agree to competition in Kaggle UI if you haven't already.
 - Start a notebook.
-Execute following commands in a notebook cell;
+Execute following commands in a notebook cell replacing the competition name with the competition you are interested in;

 ```python
 %%bash